nickyhajal/world-domination-summit/_content/academies.md

 		Just what is “simple living,” anyway?
 And why does it seem to hard to… well, do?
 Conventional culture often defines living simply with a bunch of rules: shun the TV, ride only your bike, grow your own food, shower only when others complain.
 But the real definition is delightfully freeing, and it can be fleshed out in any lifestyle, at any age, at any place in the world.
 In this workshop, we’ll explore what living simply might look like for you.
 First, we’ll relish in the real definition of simple living.
 Then, you’ll find time and space to deconstruct parts of your life, followed by freedom to reassemble them using a new-to-you blueprint.
 Roll up your sleeves and treat yourself to a morning/an afternoon of personal reflection, brainstorming, and if you want, a chance to bounce around some fresh ideas on the nuts and bolts of making it all work.
 (Introverts who thrive on solo reflection are just as welcome as extroverts who need to chat it all out.)
 Bring your journal and a pencil for this one.

 		<h4>About Tsh Oxenreider</h4>
 		Tsh Oxenreider is passionate about people living simply so that others can simply live, and also firmly believes that a passport is one of life's greatest textbooks.
-She's the author of three books, including the new *Notes From a Blue Bike: The Art of Living Intentionally in a Chaotic World*, and is the founder and chief spearheader of TheArtofSimple.net, a community blog about simple living.
+She's the author of three books, including the new *Notes From a Blue Bike: The Art of Living Intentionally in a Chaotic World*, and is the founder of TheArtofSimple.net, a community blog about simple living.
 Tsh and her family travel frequently, but right now they live in beautiful Bend, Oregon.
 	</div>
 </div>